 Figure 17 shows that when $\langle Q_g \rangle$ is plotted against the numerically coded near-IR stages, a strong trend with type is seen that extends into the near-IR S0 class.
-The trend is smoother than that found using RC3 types, but has about the same amplitude from S0/a to Sm.
-The improved correlation is probably not unexpected since the appearance of the spiral arms helped to determine the near-IR type, and the strength of the arms can impact Q_g .
-For example, the spiral arms in some of the OSU galaxies is virtually invisible in the near-IR, leading to a classification of S0.
-However, the implication once again is that maximum relative torques are weaker in early-type disk galaxies than in late-type disk galaxies.
+The trend is smoother than that found using RC3 types but has about the same amplitude from S0/a to Sm.
+The improved correlation is probably not unexpected since the appearance of the spiral arms helped to determine the near-IR type and the strength of the arms can impact Q_g .
+For example, the spiral arms in some of the OSU galaxies are virtually invisible in the near-IR, leading to a classification of S0.
+However, the implication